-General Recommendation: Vote case-by-case on management proposals that request shareholders to approve the company's climate transition action plan, taking into account the completeness and rigor of the plan.
+General Recommendation: Vote case-by-case on management proposals that request shareholders to approve the company's climate transition action plan12, taking into account the completeness and rigor of the plan.
 Information that will be considered where available includes the following:

-- The extent to which the company's climate related disclosures are in line with TCFD recommendations and meet other market standards; - Disclosure of its operational and supply chain GHG emissions (Scopes 1, 2, and 3); - The completeness and rigor of company's short-, medium-, and long-term targets for reducing operational and supply chain GHG emissions (Scopes 1, 2, and 3 if relevant);
+- The extent to which the company's climate related disclosures are in line with TCFD recommendations and meet other market standards; - Disclosure of its operational and supply chain GHG emissions (Scopes 1, 2, and 3); - The completeness and rigor of company's short-, medium-, and long-term targets for reducing operational and supply chain GHG emissions (Scopes 1, 2, and 3 if relevant); - Whether the company has sought and approved third-party approval that its targets are science-based; - Whether the company has made a commitment to be "net zero" for operational and supply chain emissions (Scopes 1, 2, and 3) by 2050; - Whether the company discloses a commitment to report on the implementation of its plan in subsequent years; - Whether the company's climate data has received third-party assurance;

-&lt;sup>11 Variations of this request also include climate transition related ambitions, or commitment to reporting on the implementation of a climate plan.
+12 Variations of this request also include climate transition related ambitions, or commitment to reporting on the implementation of a climate plan.

-- Whether the company has sought and approved third-party approval that its targets are science-based; - Whether the company has made a commitment to be "net zero" for operational and supply chain emissions (Scopes 1, 2, and 3) by 2050; - Whether the company discloses a commitment to report on the implementation of its plan in subsequent years; - Whether the company's climate data has received third-party assurance; - Disclosure of how the company's lobbying activities and its capital expenditures align with company strategy; - Whether there are specific industry decarbonization challenges; and - The company's related commitment, disclosure, and performance compared to its industry peers.
+- Disclosure of how the company's lobbying activities and its capital expenditures align with company strategy; - Whether there are specific industry decarbonization challenges; and - The company's related commitment, disclosure, and performance compared to its industry peers.